neo4j-drivers/neo4j-drivers.github.io/bolt/bolt-protocol-message-specification-4.md

 ### 3.3. `RESET`

-The `RESET` message requests that the connection should be set back to its initial state, as if an HELLO had just been successfully completed.
+The `RESET` message requests that the connection should be set back to its initial state, as if a `HELLO` message had just been successfully completed.

 The `RESET` message is unique in that it on arrival at the server, it jumps ahead in the message queue, stopping any unit of work that happens to be executing.